Exchange admin center in Exchange Online Protection

 Copyright: Click this link to read the copyright notice for Exchange Online Protection.

 For the best experience using the EAC, we recommend that you always use the latest browsers, Office clients, and apps.
 We also recommend that you install software updates when they become available.
-For more information about the supported browsers and system requirements for the service, see Office 365 System Requirements.
+For more information about the supported browsers and system requirements for the service, see System requirements for Office.

 Supported languages in EOP